hanzheteng/Data-Structure/README.md

 # Data-Structure
-Some basic types of data structures and its operations
+Some basic data structures and their operations